 Goldman Sachs and Silver

 Goldman Sachs was founded in New York in 1869 by Marcus Goldman (later, his son-in-law, Samuel Sachs joined the company).
-It is one of the largest investments banks in the world.
+It is one of the largest investment banks in the world.
 It is well known for its political connections – its former executives often work in the government.
 For many people, Goldman Sachs is a villain, responsible for financial crises and the suppression of precious metals prices.
-Surely, the bank is large and powerful, so it may sometimes take advantage of its position, but the gold and silver markets are relatively liquid, so it could be practically impossible to exert lasting downward pressure on them.
-Actually, Goldman Sachs should sometimes intervene in the precious metals market – it is anmarket maker, after all!
+Surely, the bank is large and powerful, so it may sometimes take advantage of its position, but the gold and silver markets are relatively liquid, so it would be practically impossible to exert lasting downward pressure on them.
+Actually, Goldman Sachs should sometimes intervene in the precious metals market – it is anmaker, after all!

 JP Morgan Chase and Silver

 JP Morgan is an investment bank headquartered in New York.
 It’s the largest bank in the United States and one of the biggest in the world.
 Together with Goldman Sachs, JP Morgan Chase is considered to be a ‘bad dude’, a kind of greedy manipulator.
 In particular, many precious metals analysts don’t like the bank, as it is accused of selling uncovered shorts on Comex.
 However, these analysts seem to not understand what bullion banks are.
 They don’t bet on price moves.
 Instead, they take the opposite side of the trade with speculators.
 As a reminder, JP Morgan is an LBMA market maker and it’s additionally responsible (with other banks) for clearing silver transactions, so it must engage in the silver market.
 But it doesn’t mean that it’s able to permanently suppress silver prices.